miker704/Strife/patch_V5_notes.md

     - Completed Avatar Decoration Preview Modal.
     - Added edits to shop styles.
     - Added massive changes and additions to styles for preview effect and avatar decoration preview modals.
+    - Added Asyc request to resync the current user in CORE_CABLE if the user updates their avatar or banner in another tab while in the shop page.